Jojeker/qcore/docs/backlog.md

 - Live testing with multiple phones, update readme documenting interop status.

 ## Interop
 - OnePlus: Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available" - causes OnePlus phone to reregister with MIoT SST 3 / SD 0.
 - Unhandled RrcReestablishmentRequest

 ## Bugs
-- Release cause propagation from RAN release request - tests should validate
+- "slog-async: logger dropped messages due to channel overflow" - for example, when hitting Ctrl-C at end of PacketRusher test
 - Poor download speed in F1ap mode possibly caused by out of order seq nos
 - PDU session release command should flow on SRB 2, not SRB 1
 - OAI test broken - simulated UE doesn't send Configuration Update Complete